 The Nara Line travels south to:

-- Tofukuji Station, close to Tofukuji Buddhist temple, famous for its gardens.
+- Tofukuji Station, close to the Tofukuji Buddhist temple, famous for its gardens.

 - Inari Station, near Fushimi Inari, an important Shinto temple famous for its thousands of torii gates.

-- Uji Station, a small city popular for its tea shops and World Heritage temples (Byodoin and Ujigami-jinja)
+- Uji Station, a small city popular for its tea shops and World Heritage temples (Byodoin and Ujigami-Jinja), also famous for its matcha (green tea).

 - JR Nara Station, in downtown Nara.
 Make sure to take the Miyakoji Rapid Train, since it doesn’t stop at all stations and is the fastest connection (from Kyoto Station to Nara in 45 minutes).